localstack/docs/content/en/aws/iam/index.md

 {{< alert >}}
 **Note**: As of 1.0, resource based policies and conditions are not yet supported.
 Please try keeping to identity-based policies where possible.
-Inter-service communcation evaluation (for example for sts:AssumeRole) also is not supported, which currently reduces the impact of those missing features.
+Inter-service communication evaluation (for example for sts:AssumeRole) also is not supported, which currently reduces the impact of those missing features.
 {{< /alert >}}

 ### Supported APIs